 Forced eviction and home demolition pose everyday threats to rural migrants living in Beijing and other Chinese cities, even though the migrants have been responsible for bringing financial prosperity to the cities.
 During the 1980s, migrants from Zhejiang province started family-owned garment workshops in Zhejiangcun village, creating some RMB 1.5 billion in revenue for the Fengtai district of Beijing, all the while sustaining themselves with clinics, schools, and other welfare systems that the local government refused to provide.
 Yet such level of spontaneity and civil organisation eventually led to an all-out clearance campaign of Zhejiangcun in 1995, as its autonomy was perceived to be beyond governmental surveillance.

 Despite this continuous suppression of Chinese civil society, both migrant workers and urban citizens have demonstrated a striking competence in safeguarding the ‘right of the city’ – a common human right proposed by Henri Lefebvre that entitles all people to the freedom of shaping public cities through themselves – in saving the city from falling into the hands of political elites.
 Some Beijing residents opened up their own houses to migrant refugees as temporary shelters.
 Many business owners volunteered to provide food and jobs for evicted migrants.
-University intellectuals published open letters online to protest the eviction of rural migrants (Fig. 3), while public outrage continued on the Internet.
+University intellectuals published open letters online to protest the eviction of rural migrants (see a sample by He Weifang here), while public outrage continued on the Internet.
 On Weibo, the Chinese equivalent of Twitter, one netizen wrote: “then let people in the capital look after their own children, deliver parcels, repair the toilets, deliver takeaway food.”, by recognising the essential role of migrants in urban daily life, he/she ridicules the idea of erasing ‘non-capital functions’.